310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Ahaha, it's not like you can do things perfectly from the very beginning.
+Ahaha, it isn't like you can do things perfectly from the very beginning.

 It took me many years before I was finally able to properly hit bullseye with my shuriken.